 Retail and businesses

 Retailers can use geofencing to send promotional offers and discounts to shoppers when they are near a physical store.
-This not only drives foot traffic but can also boost sales and customer loyalty.
+This both drives foot traffic and can also boost sales and customer loyalty.

 Event promotion

 Event organizers can implement geolocation marketing to inform attendees about event details, schedules, and special promotions as they approach the event venue.
-This can help make sure that attendees have access to up-to-date information, even when they aren’t actively searching for it.
+Using this approach lets event organizers give attendees the most up-to-date information in just a few clicks, even when they aren’t actively searching for it.

 Restaurant and food delivery